top of page

 Creating a custom color palette in PowerPoint

 Luckily, choosing colors is the hardest part of the process.
-Once you have chosen a color palette to work with, building it into PowerPoint is actually very easy.
+Once you’ve chosen your palette, here’s how to create a custom color palette in PowerPoint using the Slide Master tools.

 (Please note that these instructions are for Mac users).